When you were a small child, your parents taught you to count

 rocket descending and landing in a 100 by 400 scene.
 One small change did

 In modern parlance, you have just experienced your first program

 refactoring.
 Every time you reorganize your program to prepare yourself

 for likely future change requests, you refactor your program.
 Put it on

 your resume.
 It sounds good, and your future employer probably enjoys

 reading such buzzwords, even if it doesn’t make you a good programmer.

-What a good programmer would never live with, however, is that the program
+What a good programmer would never live with, however, is having a program

 Every time your friends and colleagues read this program, they need to

 understand what this expression computes, namely, the distance between the